Healthy Vision Starts Here: 6 Tips That Look Good

 - Maintain a healthy weight.
 Conditions like diabetes and high blood pressure can lead to vision loss.

-- Eat plenty of dark green and colorful fruits and vegetables, and foods high in omega-3 fatty acids.
+- Eat plenty of fruits, vegetables, and foods high in omega-3 fatty acids.

 - Don't smoke!
 Smoking increases your risk for age-related macular degeneration and cataracts.

-- Treat other conditions that may impact on vision (such as diabetes, high blood pressure, rheumatoid arthritis ).
+- Treat other conditions that may impact on vision (such as diabetes, high blood pressure, or rheumatoid arthritis).

 Finished: Healthy Vision Starts Here: 6 Tips That Look Good